 Nested fields all have to have the same index type, otherwise they cannot be searched.
-For example, when you work with a list of structs, the list, the struct and all data fields in the struct which should be searched have to have the value transitive for the annotation field-indexed.
+For example, when you work with a list of structs, the list, the struct and all Custom Fields which should be searched have to have the value transitive for the annotation field-indexed.